ray-project/ray/doc/source/data/data-internals.rst

 Scheduling
 ==========

-Ray Data uses Ray Core for execution, and is subject to the same scheduling considerations as normal Ray Tasks and Actors.
-Ray Data uses the following custom scheduling settings by default for improved performance:
+Ray Data uses Ray Core for execution.
+Below is a summary of the scheduling strategy for Ray Data:

+* Read operations use the ``SPREAD`` scheduling strategy if the file isn't located locally; otherwise, they're scheduled on the current node.
+* Map operations use the ``SPREAD`` scheduling strategy if the total argument size is less than 50MB.
-* The ``SPREAD`` scheduling strategy ensures that data blocks and map tasks are evenly balanced across the cluster.
+* The ``SPREAD`` scheduling strategy ensures an even distribution of data blocks and map tasks across the cluster.
+* All other operations use ``DEFAULT`` scheduling strategy.
-* Dataset tasks ignore placement groups by default, see :ref:`Ray Data and Placement Groups <datasets_pg>`.
+* Dataset tasks bypass placement groups by default.
+For more details, see :ref:`Ray Data and Placement Groups <datasets_pg>`.

 .. _datasets_pg: